Scleral Lenses for Post-LASIK Surgery

 Why Choose Scleral Lenses for Post-LASIK, Post-PRK, and Post-RK Surgery?

 Once post-LASIK complications develop, scleral lenses are an ideal option for protecting the eye’s surface, which is called the cornea.
 Through the use of rigid or hard lens design, scleral lenses correct your vision while leaving the cornea’s sensitive surface untouched and protected.
 Scleral lenses give you enhanced visibility while preventing the cornea’s irregular shape from worsening.
+Find out more about using scleral lenses to treat post-RK surgery complications.

 Common Post-LASIK Ectasia Questions